 - Rods/Staves/Wands: as Wizard

 - Breath Weapon: as Wizard

 - Allowed Weapons: Dagger, Dart, Knife, Quarterstaff, Sling

-- Allowed Armor: None
+- Allowed Armor: Any Armor or Shields.

 Wizards can use more magical items than any other characters.
 These include potions, rings, wands, rods, scrolls, and most miscellaneous magical items.
 A wizard can use a magical version of any weapon allowed to his class.
 Between their spells and magical items, wizards wield great power.